stolostron/acm-ansible-collection-demo/README.md

 ```

 This playbook will:
-- Setup "ManagedServiceAccount" and "ClusterProxy" addon on the selected clusters
+- Set up "ClusterProxy" and "ManagedServiceAccount"  addons on the selected clusters
 - Connect to the selected clusters using these ACM features
-- Create or delete a specified namespace on of all selected clusters (this can be modify to do literally ANYTHING you want to do!)
+- Create or delete a specified namespace on of all selected clusters (this can be modified to do literally ANYTHING you want to do!)

 ### Cleanup after demo
 #### Clone this repo to your local machine